jlpteaching/comparch/modules/gem5/_posts/2000-05-01-assignment4.md

 ### Question 4: Running on x86

-Now, run the matrix multiply on some real x86 hardware.
+Now, run the matrix multiply on some real hardware (not gem5).
+Run it on the CSIF machines or your laptop, etc.
 I suggest using an input of 256 or 512.
+I have given you an x86 compiled binary, but if you want to recompile mm.cpp for a different architecture, feel free.

 A) What blocking size performs the best?